draperlaboratory/cbat_tools/README.md

 to track the stored return address and, where possible, prove via the analysis that it is the only viable target of the jump.

-- **A weakest-precondition computation (WP),** which verifies intra-procedural properties specified using first-order logic, and resolved using the Z3 theorem prover.
-See the [README](./wp/plugin) for the plugin for more details.

 [1]: http://www.csa.iisc.ernet.in/~cplse/papers/srikant-memocode-2007.pdf
 [2]: http://www.es.mdh.se/pdf_publications/3813.pdf